asheshrambachan/asheshrambachan.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Economics at Harvard University.
-My research interests are primarily in econometrics with a focus on causal inference in dynamic settings, and questions surrounding algorithmic fairness and discrimination.
+My research interests are primarily in econometrics with a focus on causal inference in dynamic settings, and questions of algorithmic fairness and discrimination in data-driven decision making.

 If you'd like to learn more about me, you can find my CV [here][asheshr-cv].